-Banks keep changing the approval criteria for their cards.
-Some common reasons why one may be denied a credit card even after displaying good credit behavior are:
+Banks keep changing the approval criteria for their credit cards.
+Some common reasons why one may be denied a credit card even after maintaining a good credit score are as follows:

 - Too much debt (even if one pays them off on a regular basis)

 - Higher Credit Utilization Ratio – 30% or above

 - Recent delayed payments, charge-offs, DPDs or other negative items

 Credit Cards for Applicants with Low Credit Score